empyreanx/vcap/README.md

 *$ sudo apt install libv4l-dev*

-To install the additional dependencies (for PNG, JPEG, and JSON support), run:

-*$ sudo apt install libpng-dev  libjpeg-dev libjansson-dev*

-You must have also have CMake and a C compiler installed.
+You must have also have CMake and a C99+ compiler installed.
 To build run:

 *$ mkdir vcap-build && cd vcap-build*